endlesspint8/endlesspint8.github.io/_drafts/2016-10-14-great-beers-terrible-reviews.md

 Cigar City Hunahpu’s Imperial Stout - Double Barrel Aged

 > "Oh boy.
 Oh boy.
 Oh boy.
 What a failure.
 Cinnamon², cardemom², chili².
 Overspiced², hence flavour profile is completely out of balance.
 The average mean of this beer is ridicilously high.
 Wondering if all ratings of this beer are done by aliens.
 Or America = Aliens?
 The truth is out there.
 Go get them Mulder.
 X Thanks berntholer for this extraterrestrial." http://www.ratebeer.com/beer/beer_name/249005/235224/
+>
+> "Much like regular Hunahpu, I was not impressed by this beer.
+For all that goes into it, it just isn't executed well, and frankly just simply does not taste good.
+It was nice to try it, but I would never go out of my way to try it again." https://www.beeradvocate.com/beer/profile/17981/110635/?ba=Rifugium#review

 Three Floyds Dark Lord Russian Imperial Stout (Bourbon Barrel Aged)

 > "Tasted like generic cough syrup mixed with old coffee and a shot of whiskey - and not in a good way" http://www.ratebeer.com/beer/beer_name/58590/237963/
 >
 > "I was not impressed and actually gave the rest of my pour to my friend Kev." http://www.ratebeer.com/beer/beer_name/58590/45198/
+>
+> "The flavor is all booze and caramel.
+It's almost like the beer itself is completely gone.
+They could have just barrel aged miller light and with this level of alcohol it would taste the same.
+Not worth the wait or the price." https://www.beeradvocate.com/beer/profile/26/30184/?ba=drseamus#review

 Russian River Pliny the Younger	(Imperial IPA)